artrume-dev/hyper/hypergigs/PROFILE-TASKS-QUICK-REF.md

 - Auth token handling standardized
 - Username-based routing implemented
 - Profile fetching optimized for username lookups
+- Portfolio edit with inline form and image upload

 ### 📝 Next Session Checklist
 To continue in new chat, share these files: